andrewmcv/raccoon/README.md

 It is based on luajit and a modified version of luma (a powerful hygienic macro system).
 It extends standard lua with language constructs for:

-- actors & mapping to threads, with asynchronous support
+- actors & mapping to threads, with full support for asynchronous programming
 - pattern matching, object decomposition
 - a powerful class system based on composition, with full reflection
 - list comprehensions and other data operations such as map & apply